luxonis/depthai-docs-website/source/pages/faq.rst

 - **Embedded with WiFi/BT** (`OAK-D-IoT-40 <https://shop.luxonis.com/products/bw1092>`__ and `OAK-D-IoT-75 <https://shop.luxonis.com/collections/iot/products/oak-d-iot-75>`__) - We have two models that have additional 128MB NOR flash, so they can boot
   on their own out of the NOR flash, and not host needs to be present to run.
 In contrast, the `OAK-D-CM4 <https://shop.luxonis.com/collections/all-in-one-dev-kits/products/depthai-rpi-compute-module-4-edition>`__ can also run on its own, but it is still booting over USB from the Raspberry Pi.
 On OAK-D-IoT-40 and OAK-D-IoT-75, the Myriad X can run completely standalone and with no other devices.
-  The built-in ESP32 then provides easy/convenient WiFi/BT support (`more info here <https://docs.luxonis.com/en/latest/pages/tutorials/esp32/>`) as well as popular integrations like plug-and-play AWS-IoT support, great iOS/Android BT examples, etc.
+  The built-in ESP32 then provides easy/convenient WiFi/BT support (:ref:`more info here <Getting started with OAK IoT devices>`) as well as popular integrations like plug-and-play AWS-IoT support, great iOS/Android BT examples, etc.

 More products in `store <https://shop.luxonis.com/>`__.